nafisahabdulkadir/nafisahabdulkadir.github.io/README.md

 **Assistant Lecturer @ Confluence University of Science & Technology, Osara, Kogi State  (_April 2023 - Present_)**
 - Teaching, Research, Mentoring  and Supervision of Undergraduate Students.
 -
-**Junior Data Analyst @ Gems Consultion Limited, Kaduna (_January 2020 - December 2020_)**
+**Junior Data Analyst @ GEMS Consultion Limited, Kaduna (_January 2020 - December 2020_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
 - Extract valuable insights from diverse datasets and Crafting visualizations for clear communication of findings.

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
+**Software Developer @ Lionheart Software Solutions Limited (_January 2019 - December 2019_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
+- Actively participatied in the complete software development lifecycle, encompassing design, coding, and testing.
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+- Collaboratively engaged with cross-functional teams, emphasizing code reviews, documentation, and knowledge sharing.

 ## Volunteership/Community Service
 #### Being a Female is not a Limitation